Almost every speaker out there will tell you that they’ll customize and tailor-fit their speeches to the need of their audience.

-No. I will tell you why and I encourage you to reflect on the significance of this lesson to your leadership journey.
+I will tell you why some speakers deliver the same speeches again and again.
+And I encourage you to reflect on the significance of this lesson to your leadership journey.

 Five years ago, I was also selling the same feature: I will tailor-fit my speech to your needs.